Jumper’s Knee – Patella tendinopathy

 • Recent studies of bracing and taping have found them to be helpful for patients in the short-term management of pain and improving function.

 I point out this study because many of the people that come into our office have heard something similar in their orthopedist’s office.
 Wear a brace if it helps, there is no evidence that PRP or stem cells can help you.
 So the first thing many of the people who eventually come to visit is ask is, “Is there any research on PRP or stem cells for patellofemoral pain syndrome, and patellar tendinopathy?”
 I also want to point out that these same people who come visit us are people who have been on anti-inflammatories, wrap up their legs in ace bandages, ice, may have had a cortisone injections and nothing is really helping.
-They are here because for some of them are willing to take a chance on PRP or stem cells.

 We will get to the research below on these injections.